-- 3) Each request for an arbitrator will be date/time stamped by the administrator on receipt. - 4) Requests will be held in date order for two weeks. - 5) Unless otherwise advised by HEABC and the Union that an arbitrator has been assigned, the administrator will assign an arbitrator.
-The administrator will assign the Arbitrator according the Article 9.2(b)(Assignment of Arbitrator), in rotation, on the following Friday after the two week period in (4) above, from the agreed to list in Article 9.2(g)(Assignment of Arbitrator). - 6) The administrator will assign a reference number (ARB#) to the case and an arbitrator.
-Notification will be sent to the employer, union representative and HEABC of the appointed arbitrator. - 7) The parties may change the arbitrator only upon mutual agreement.
-The parties shall notify the arbitrator of their appointment.
+- 1) The administrator will assign them on a rotating basis. - 2) Individual unions will fax notification of the request for an arbitrator to the administrator with a copy to the Employer and HEABC. - Each request for an arbitrator will be date/time stamped by the administrator on receipt. - Requests will be held in date order for two weeks. - 5) Unless otherwise advised by HEABC and the Union that an arbitrator has been assigned, the administrator will assign an arbitrator.
+The administrator will assign the arbitrator according the Article 9.2(b) (Assignment of Arbitrator), in rotation, on the following Friday after the two week period in (4) above, from the agreed to list in Article 9.2(g) (Assignment of Arbitrator). - 6) The administrator will assign a reference number (ARB#) to the case and an arbitrator.
+Notification will be sent to the Employer, union representative and HEABC of the appointed arbitrator. - 7) The parties may change the Arbitrator only upon mutual agreement.
+The parties shall notify the Arbitrator of their appointment.